abhijith/abhijith.github.io/_posts/resume.md

   * Designed and developed several modules for the administration console; policy engine for users / virtual assets, middleware for the load-balancer, VM health agents, etc.

-  * Developed interfacing mechanisms to virtualize applications using Thinstall SDK via the administration console.

-  * Implemented the installer GUI and significant portions of the backend using Ruby-Shoes UI toolkit.

 #### DeepRoot Linux Pvt Ltd (Developer, Nov 2006 - Apr 2007)